fetchamit/MYNOTES/kss/.Net/mssql.md

     SqlConnection con=new SqlConnection(connectionstring);

 ### Some functions and property Sqlconnection Class
-1. State=> This property is used to know the current status of database like is it connecting, closed etc.
+a.
+State=> This property is used to know the current status of database like is it connecting, closed etc.
-2. ConnectionString
+b.
+ConnectionString
  * This property is used to get connection string in SqlConnection class.
  * It generally contains all the information that is required for establishing database connectivity in .NET software or application.

-3. Open()
+c.
+Open()
   * This function is used to open the database connection.

-4. Closed()
+d.
+Closed()
   * This function is used to close or terminate the database connection.

 2. SqlCommand Class